Posted July 17, 2020

 For printable instructions on don/doff procedures produced by the CDC that you could put in a manual, hang on the wall, etc. click below

-State of CT Reopening Guidelines as of May 18, 2020
+State of CT Reopening Guidelines for the June 17, 2020 "reopening"

 CDC's Coronavirus website: